tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - support access grant
 - data deletion

 A weak system only logs application errors.

 A stronger system logs security-relevant actions in a way that can be reviewed later.

 ### Logs can also become sensitive

-Here is the annoying part: logs are needed for auditability, but logs can also leak sensitive data.
+Logs are needed for auditability, but logs can also leak sensitive data.

 A pipeline might print: